uc-cdis/cloud-automation/tf_files/modules/cdis-aws-vpc/README.md

 Basic CDIS VPC with public and private subnet, and bastion node, and a Squid proxy through which all traffic routes:

-* public subnet
+* public subnet with a squid proxy
-    - bastion login node
-    - proxy node
 * private-user subnect
 * route53 .internal.io zone